kamamenszu/winston_logger/README.md

 `npm run test`
 * 2 - to start only tests for workflow (one module) open in main folder and use following command:
 `npm run basicWorkflow`
-* 3 - to start one scenerio test from 1 feature open terminal in main folder and use following command:
+* 3 - to start one Scenerio test from 1 Feature open terminal in main folder and use following command:
 `node ./node_modules/protractor/bin/protractor ./protractor.sequential.conf.js --baseUrl='https://daas.resolvertest.com/' --capabilities.chromeOptions.prefs.download.default_directory=`pwd`/tmp --specs=e2e/features/dashboard/1-log-in.feature:8`

-NOTICE: If You want to check diffrent scenerio, change `--specs=e2e/features/../..:..`.
+NOTICE: If You want to check diffrent Scenerio, change `--specs=e2e/features/../..:..`.
 First You should pick module You want to check, e.g. `dashboard` or `complaint` or `workflow`, then write name of feature file, e.g `1-account-registration.feature` or `5-investigate-status.feature` and write line number which Scenerio is in file, e.g `14` or `8`.
-New path file to check diffrent scenerio can be `--specs=e2e/features/miscellaneous/1-account-registration.feature:14`.
+New path file to check diffrent Scenerio can be `--specs=e2e/features/miscellaneous/1-account-registration.feature:14`.

-Look at this short film in gif format, which demonstare how to run only one scenerio:
+Look at this short film in gif format, which demonstare how to run only one Scenerio:
 ![film](/home/testarmy/projekty/daas-testing-master/film.readme/1-log-in.feature:8.gif)

 ## Features